nfriend/website-3.0/_drafts/2018-05-04-nathan-friend-origins.md

     <img src="{{ 'assets/img/nathan-friend-origins/qbasic-help.png' | relative_url }}" alt="The QBasic help screen." />
 </figure>

----

-Recreating a QBasic environment in the browser was easier than expected, thanks to [js-dos](http://js-dos.com/).
+Recreating a QBasic environment in the browser was easier than expected, thanks to a project called [js-dos](http://js-dos.com/).
 After about an hour of work, I had a working QBasic editor running in all its glowing blue glory!

-After digging around on my backup drives, I found my old QBasic directory and took a trip down memory lane as I ran each of my ancient programs one-by-one.
-Most of them required a bit of tweaking before they would behave correctly - my 13-year-old self had a bad habit of saving files to directories without checking if they existed first, and _really_ liked controlling program timing with empty loops:
+After digging around on my backup drives, I found my old QBasic .BAS files and took a trip down memory lane as I ran each of my ancient programs one-by-one.
+Most of them required a bit of tweaking before they would behave correctly - my 13-year-old self had a bad habit of saving files to directories without checking if they existed first, and he _really_ liked controlling program timing with empty loops:

 ```sh
 FOR i = 0 TO 100000